Saskatchewan Highway 369

 Highway 369 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 10 near the Manitoba border to Highway 5 and Highway 357 near Togo.
-It is about 21 km long.
+It is about 21 km long, all of which is an unpaved, two-lane, gravel highway.

 The route was originally part of Highway 5, but became Highway 369 in the 1960s when Highway 5 was realigned to the Manitoba border east to Togo.